Arthritis damages your joints, muscles, tendons and ligaments.

 When blood cannot reach the long bone in your upper arm (humerus), the cells in your shoulder bone begin to die and subsequently destroys the joint tissue in the shoulder.
 This is a progressive disease and gradually worsens over time.
 Avascular necrosis can happen due to shoulder dislocations, fractures or high doses of steroids or alcohol abuse.

-Shoulder injuries such as fractures and shoulder dislocations may eventually lead to post-traumatic arthritis which causes fluid to build up in the shoulder joint, pain and swelling.
+Shoulder injuries such as fractures and shoulder dislocations may eventually lead to post-traumatic arthritis, which causes fluid to build up in the shoulder joint, resulting in pain and swelling.

-Generally caused by a rip in the tendons of the rotator cuff commonly causing a form of arthritis to develop.
+Generally, a rip in the tendons of the rotator cuff causes this form of arthritis to develop.

 - Intense pain